Senior School SSDA

 Newington College is committed to being a good neighbour to its school community, the Stanmore community, and the broader Inner West region.

-How is Newington College consulting the community?
+How did Newington College consult the community?

 Throughout March and April 2025, Newington College engaged with the local community about the Masterplan to seek feedback and respond to questions.